What is a motility disorder?

 - Weight loss

-Talk to your child's doctor to help decide if this clinic is right for your child's need.
-Your doctor will make a referral.
+Talk to your child’s doctor to help decide whether the Children’s Healthcare of Atlanta Neurogastroenterology and Motility Clinic is right for your child’s needs.
+If so, your child’s doctor can make a referral.

 - Achalasia